 - there is a charge for issuing a carnet - if you applying to the LCCI the fee will depend:

 - if you’re a member of the LCCI

 - if you want the normal or express service (if available)

 - exactly what goods are going to be used

 - who’s going to be the named holder

-- exits from the EU which countries the goods will be used in and which countries the goods will transit
+- exits from the EU, which countries the goods will be used in and which countries the goods will pass through

 Who can use an ATA carnet